Epithalon

 - Cancer Prevention Paradox — Inhibits spontaneous tumors in HER-2/neu mice; reduces oncogene expression 3.7-fold; anti-metastatic — despite telomerase activation.[7][14]

-- Retinal Degeneration / Retinitis Pigmentosa — 90% positive clinical effect in 162 patients; visual field expanded 90–120°.[9]
+- Retinal Degeneration / Retinitis Pigmentosa — reported observations in 162 research subjects; visual field expanded 90–120°.[9]

 - Circadian Rhythm & Sleep Regulation — Restores youthful melatonin secretion; normalizes cortisol rhythms in aged monkeys and humans.[11][15]